 There are many industrial uses of nuclear material.
 Uranium and thorium are used as additives to industrial material such as filaments, electrodes, semiconductors and ceramics.
-Depleted uranium is commonly used as a counterweight for forklifts and cranes, and sometimes is used in airplane engines and ship ballasts.
+Depleted uranium is occasionally used as a counterweight for forklifts and cranes, and thorium is sometimes used in airplane engines.